Deus Ex: Invisible War Game Cover

 • “Let's be honest; the story was so messy and meaningless that I want to play the original Deus Ex again so that I can forget what I've just seen.”

 The gameplay of "Deus Ex: Invisible War" has been widely criticized for its significant simplification compared to its predecessor, resulting in a less nuanced and often frustrating experience.
 Many players noted the introduction of a universal ammo system, reduced RPG elements, and smaller, more linear levels that detract from the immersive gameplay that defined the original.
-While some appreciate the streamlined mechanics and find enjoyment in the story and setting, the overall consensus is that the gameplay feels clunky, shallow, and fails to live up to the expectations set by the original "Deus Ex."
+While some appreciate the streamlined mechanics and find enjoyment in the story and setting, the overall consensus is that the gameplay feels clunky, shallow, and fails to live up to the expectations set by the first game in the series.

 • “If you can get past the simplified mechanics and the few technical issues, the game still offers a captivating conspiracy storyline and a cyberpunk world that still looks great.”